mfp/opam-cross-windows-repos/README.txt

-Packages for use with opam-cross-windows
+OPAM repository for use with opam-cross-windows

 See https://github.com/whitequark/opam-cross-windows